Channel 8 (Mar del Plata, Argentina): From channel 8 to Telefe Mar del Plata

 On 3 November 2016, Viacom announced its acquisition of Telefe and its affiliate stations for US$345 million; the purchase was formally made on 15 November.
 ENACOM approved the purchase on 30 March 2017.

 Telefe announced in November 2018 that, with the digital television transition in Argentina in the near future, it would switch all of its stations to branding by city name instead of channel number—in the case of the longtime "Canal 8", becoming Telefe Mar del Plata.

 Telefe Mar del Plata became the fourth Telefe regional station to begin high definition production on 3 June 2019.

 Sale to Neomedia

 On July 7, 2022, Neomedia de Gestión announced it would acquire Telefe Mar del Plata from Paramount, retaining the station as a Telefe affiliate and with Paramount serving as its national advertising representative and would become an affiliate of the Telefe channel, ending Telefe's ownership in the channel.
 Neomedia also owns, separately, Canal 10.
 The change was carried out the next day.

 Local programming

-In addition to Telefe programs from Buenos Aires, Telefe Mar del Plata also originates some of its own programming, including its local newscasts, Teleocho Informa, and the weekly news review Tiempo Zonal.
+In addition to Telefe programs from Buenos Aires, Telefe Mar del Plata also originates some of its own programming, including its local newscasts, Teleocho Informa, Páginas Web de Noticiarias Visionables and the weekly news review Tiempo Zonal, El Postre del Repasador.
 Non-news productions include the sports program Goles de Medianoche ("Midnight Goals") and Video Pesca, a fishing program.